Home Home | About Us | Site Map | Contact Us| Road Conditions

 Walker Bay

-Walker Bay is reached by turning off down a track just before the Golf Course.
+Walker Bay is accessed by a road on the right just after the golf course entrance.
 The beach is located at the mouth of the Annan River and long sandy stretches snake north along the coastline.
 This is a beach favoured by anglers as they fish the sand bars at the mouth of the River, and also a renowned favourite amongst kite surfers.
-(4WD only)

 Weary Bay